alexyarmoshko/winscp_vscode_diff/README.md

-# A modification to WinSCP Compare Files extension to add VS Code as a copmare tool
+# A modification to WinSCP Compare Files extension to add VS Code as a compare tool